-Monetize Your Podcast
+STEP 5: Monetize Your Podcast

 Phew!
 We’re finally here, the part you’ve probably been waiting for the most: how to turn your podcast into a viable source of income?

-I mean you have started a podcast to make money (and if you’re doing just as a hobby that’s cool too!).
+I mean you have started a podcast to make money (and if you’re doing it just as a hobby that’s cool too!).

 It’s no surprise that podcasts can make some serious dough.

-But let’s not get ahead of ourselves here, podcasting is a long term project.
+But let’s not get ahead of ourselves here, podcasting is a long-term project.
 If you want quick-cash this is not the kind of thing for you.

-It’s for those who want to build an extra income source that can help become financially free further down the line.
+It’s for those who want to build an extra income source that can help them become financially free further down the line.

-how Much Does Podcasting Pay?
+How Much Does Podcasting Pay?